How to become a full time Influencer

 How to become a full time influencer

-How to know if this is a hobby
+How to know if social media is a hobby

-You may be an influencer on the side, more of a hobby, if:
+You may be an influencer on the side, more as a hobbyist, if:

 • You have another job that pays the majority of your bills.